openSUSE/news-o-o/_posts/2007-08-28-people-of-opensuse-andreas-jaeger.markdown

 #### Tell us about the background to your computer use.

 I've been using computers since the age of 15.
 My first computer was a Schneider CPC 464, but I did my first minor programming on a C64.
 I studied computer science and assembled a new computer together in 1994 - my first PC - and had only Linux running on it.
-At that point it was a Linux distribution made by a company called S.u.S.E. from FÃ¼rth.
+At that point it was a Linux distribution made by a company called S.u.S.E. from Fürth.
 "Never change a running system" was never applied to my system and I updated quite often - especially the kernel.
 After working with Solaris at university and missing some functionality on my libc5 Linux system, I looked closer at the GNU C Library and helped to improve it.